 On the edge of the Red Light District this is my favourite place central location.
 Dam Square and Museumplein (Museum Square) are good but full of people not from Amsterdam.
 Nieumarkt is at the end of China Town.
 The Chinese invented fireworks.
 Need I say more?

-Visit the Library with your Boy
+For Families Visit the Library

 This may sound like a weird tip but I have left the best to last.
 The Amsterdam Central Library is the largest public library on the continent of Europe.
 It is open until 10pm.
 Take your son and wife to the top after dark and enjoy what will be the best view of your trip to Amsterdam.